 iv Potential sources of liability

-The Supervisory Policy Manual reminds directors of AIs to be aware of their legal obligations under all applicable laws and regulations, including but not limited to the Banking Ordinance, the Companies Ordinance,9 the SFO, the PDPO, the Financial Institutions (Resolution) Ordinance, the Drug Trafficking (Recovery or Proceeds) Ordinance,10 the Organised and Serious Crimes Ordinance,11 the Anti-Money Laundering and Counter-Terrorist Financing Ordinance12 and the Prevention of Bribery Ordinance.13
+The Supervisory Policy Manual reminds directors of AIs to be aware of their legal obligations under all applicable laws and regulations, including but not limited to the Banking Ordinance, the Companies Ordinance,10 the SFO, the PDPO, the Financial Institutions (Resolution) Ordinance, the Drug Trafficking (Recovery or Proceeds) Ordinance,11 the Organised and Serious Crimes Ordinance,12 the Anti-Money Laundering and Counter-Terrorist Financing Ordinance13 and the Prevention of Bribery Ordinance.14

 The SFO contains provisions on market misconduct (insider dealing, market manipulation, disclosure of false or misleading information, etc.).
 The SFO also contains several key provisions applicable to AIs that are registered with the SFC to carry on a business in one or more regulated activities.
 In general, AIs are subject to the provisions of the SFO in the same way as licensed corporations (i.e., institutions that are licensed by the SFC) in respect of their regulated activities.
 The major areas of difference, arising from the need to avoid regulatory overlap with the Banking Ordinance, are capital requirements and the handling of client money.

 Customer deposits are the most important source of funding for retail banks in Hong Kong.
-As at the end of June 2020, they accounted for 56.2 per cent of total liabilities.
-The high level of customer deposits has kept customer deposit rates at a low level: the average monthly savings rates for annual deposits of less than HK$100,000, as quoted by leading licensed banks, has remained low at 0.02 per cent since November 2020, a decrease from 0.12 per cent in December 2019.
-The high level of customer deposits also contributes to the low rate of interest offered on Hong Kong dollar loans by licensed banks in the Hong Kong interbank market (HIBOR): the one-month HIBOR averaged approximately 0.09 per cent quarterly (June 2021).
+As at the end of June 2021, they accounted for 57.2 per cent of all AI's total liabilities.
+The high level of customer deposits also contributes to the low rate of interest offered on Hong Kong dollar loans by licensed banks in the Hong Kong interbank market (HIBOR): the one-month HIBOR fixing averaged approximately 0.09 per cent quarterly (June 2021).
 The three-month HIBOR saw a mild reduction of 18 basis points during the first half to 0.17 per cent at the end of June 2021.

 i Stable funding requirement